haj420/player1up/README.md

 ## TODO
 - Flippers have issue with solidity.
-- Bumpers need to be relocated for better game enjoyment
+- Bumpers need to be relocated and resized for better game enjoyment
 - Need to add slingshots to top courners of the game.
 - Save high score
+- Give 5 balls instead of 3